Lee Baldock known as Lee Baldock

 i.
 Baldock, L., Cropley, B., Mellalieu, S., Neil, R. (2018).
 The demands experienced by elite football coaches at the end of the season.
 Research presented at Faculty of Life Sciences and Education Research Conference, University of South Wales, Pontypridd, UK.

 ii.
 Baldock, L., Cropley, B., Mellalieu, S., Neil, R. (2018).
 An examination of the stress and psychological well-being of professional football coaches: Preliminary findings.
-Research presented at Pan-Wales Postgraduate Conference in Sport and Exercise Sciences, Bangor University, Bangor, UK.
+Research presented at Inaugural PAN-Wales Postgraduate Conference in Sport and Exercise Sciences, Bangor University, Bangor, UK.

 Consultancy (Athletes & Teams)